redhat-nfvpe/clearwater-rpm/README.md

 ### clearwater-logging

 Clearwater's logging is based on Nagios and SYSSTAT.

+### clearwater-monit

+Fork of [Monit](https://mmonit.com/monit/).
+Monit is written in C.

 ### clearwater-ralf